hishamarashini/pp3_last/README.md

 ![img](images/error.JPG)

 * Input valid and error checking
-    * You cannot enter any letter or numbers greater than number 9.
+    * You cannot enter any wrong letter or numbers greater than number 9, it will give invalid entry

 ![img](images/you_won.JPG)